-Four DT Fellows support, help design, facilitate, promote, and execute a variety of design thinking for social impact education programs including the human-centered design “crash courses” and Fast 48 weekend bootcamp.
+Design Thinking (DT) Fellows support, help design, facilitate, promote, and execute a variety of design thinking for social impact education programs including the human-centered design “crash courses” and the Fast 48 weekend bootcamp.
 DT Fellows are responsible for increasing awareness of DT through education, workshops, and partnerships with campus and community partners.

-Three CM Student Fellows will communicate, promote and market Taylor programs, events, trainings, and activities.
-C&M Fellows are the authors and curators of various marketing platforms including, but not limited to, the Taylor newsletter, TaylorHub (our blog), event calendars, Facebook, Instagram, and Twitter.
+CM Student Fellows will communicate, promote and market Taylor programs, events, trainings, and activities.
+C&M Fellows are the authors and curators of various marketing platforms including, but not limited to, the Taylor newsletter, TaylorHub (our blog), event calendars, Facebook and Instagram.
 This team is also in charge of photographing events, directing short promotional and informational videos, and graphic design work

 Graduate Assistantships (open only to graduate students)